 What are the 8 DiSC leadership styles?

-They can be bold, passionate leaders who inspire others to take chances on new directions.
-They might be impulsive, overconfident leaders who use their charm to gain support for wild ideas.
+Pioneering leaders can be bold and passionate, inspiring others to take chances on new directions.
+They might also be impulsive, overconfident leaders who use their charm to gain support for wild ideas.
 One lesson to learn from them: Seek new opportunities beyond your organization’s walls.

 DiSC style: Di, iD